1. Create google api project about GCM

 1. Android SDK Manager, install Extras > Google Cloud Messaging for Android Library.

-2. In a text editor, edit PATH_TO_ANDOIRD_SDK/extras/google/gcm/samples/gcm-demo-appengine/src/com/google/android/gcm/demo/server/ApiKeyInitializer.java and replace the existing text with the API key obtained above.
+samples/gcm-demo-appengine/src/com/google/android/gcm/demo/server/ApiKeyInitializer.java and replace the existing text with the API key obtained above.3.
+In a shell window, go to the PATH_TO_ANDOIRD_SDK/extras/google/gcm/

-4. ant -Dsdk.dir=PATH_APP_ENGINE_SDK/appengine-java-sdk-1.8.0/ compile
+samples/gcm-demo-appengine directory.4. ant -Dsdk.dir=PATH_APP_ENGINE_SDK/appengine-java-sdk-1.8.0/ compile

 It will generate WebContent/.
 The code will be upload to App engine, so we don't need to launch server in our local side.